Inter-American Council on Indigenous Spirituality - CISEI

 CISEI (Inter-American Council on Indigenous Spirituality) is a non-profit Civil Association founded in 1996 in Mexico, with chapters in Argentina, Peru, Ecuador, Guatemala, Venezuela and Panama.
 It brings together traditional indigenous healers, academics, scientists and spiritual guides to build bridges between the scientific and philosophical knowledge of the West and the ancestral wisdom of indigenous peoples.

-Since its creation twenty years ago, CISEI has been articulating his work through eight international forums - which took place in Mexico, Peru, Puerto Rico, Guatemala, Ecuador, Venezuela and Argentina - oriented, from an intercultural approach, to promote dialogue with ancestral knowledge systems for the peaceful development of contemporary society.
+Since its creation, CISEI has been articulating his work through eight international forums - which took place in Mexico, Peru, Puerto Rico, Guatemala, Ecuador, Venezuela and Argentina - oriented, from an intercultural approach, to promote dialogue with ancestral knowledge systems for the peaceful development of contemporary society.
 Each forum included lectures, workshops and ritual ceremonies, and gathered from 150 to 300 persons.

-Takiwasi Center, co-founder of CISEI through its Executive President, Dr. Jacques Mabit, coordinates the Peru Chapter, and took over the organization of the II Forum in 1998 and the VIII Forum in November 2015.
-The book “Foros Internacionales Espiritualidad Indígena y Mundo Occidental, Perú 2015” is an account of what happened in this last meeting, with the wealth of exchanges that for the first time brought together indigenous and scientific representatives from other continents (Australia, Canada, Africa).
+Takiwasi Center, was the co-founder of CISEI through its Executive President, Dr. Jacques Mabit, coordinated the Peru Chapter, and took over the organization of the II Forum in 1998 and the VIII Forum in November 2015.
+The book “Foros Internacionales Espiritualidad Indígena y Mundo Occidental, Perú 2015” is an account of what happened in that meeting, with the wealth of exchanges that for the first time brought together indigenous and scientific representatives from other continents (Australia, Canada, Africa).
 Another result of this meeting was the Tarapoto Declaration CISEI 2015.

 CISEI’s principles